 You should consider the running cost of a sauna before you make a purchase.
 How much electrical power will it consume?
 How much will it cost to run weekly?

 The best infrared home saunas are incredibly efficient devices.
 You will be amazed by how little electrical power they consume.
 Your supplier will be able to fill you in on the wattage requirements of any sauna you are interested in.

 Power consumption is directly affected by the size of the sauna.
 A one-person 1,600-watt infrared sauna will cost in the region of 20 cents per hour to operate.

-The best at home infrared saunas are built to last and will serve you well for many years, maybe even a lifetime.
+The best infrared saunas are built to last and will serve you well for many years, maybe even a lifetime.
+Once treated with care.

 Paying a little more for a well-constructed home sauna will give you peace of mind and save you a lot of money in the long run.

 If you are buying a timber frame sauna make sure the timber used is 100% natural timbers.

 Steer clear of particleboard and MDF.
 These synthetic woods can contain glues and formaldehyde.

 The best infrared saunas are built using cedar, spruce, redwood, or basswood.

 These timbers contain aromatic oils that assist in healing, cleansing, and detoxification.